tulasidamarla/spring-microservices/README.md

 Spring Boot is designed to address the above concerns.
 It is an opinionated approach to configuration and defaults.
 It basically provides you intelligent defaults automatically.
 For ex, if you want to start a web project, spring boot configures embedded tomcat by default.

 In a nutshell, spring boot offers the following.
-1)Easier dependency management
+1)Easier dependency management<br>
-2)Automatic configuration and reasonable defaults 3)Different build and deployment options
+2)Automatic configuration and reasonable defaults<br>
+3)Different build and deployment options

 Note: Spring boot is not a code generator.
 Also, it is not a plugin to any specific IDE. you can use it with any IDE.

 If you create a spring starter project using sts or with spring initializer the following things happen.
-1)Project structure is be created(Mostly folder structures like src/main/java,src/main/resources,src/main/test etc) 2)Application class and a Test class is created 3)Maven pom file is created with spring boot dependencies
+1)Project structure is be created(Mostly folder structures like src/main/java,src/main/resources,src/main/test etc)<br>
+2)Application class and a Test class is created<br>
+3)Maven pom file is created with spring boot dependencies

 Note: spring-boot-starter-parent is the main configuration with spring boot version details.
-For a simple spring boot project, it creates two dependencies.
+For a simple spring boot project, it creates two dependencies.<br>
-1)spring-boot-starter
+1)spring-boot-starter<br>
 2)spring-boot-starter-test

 Note: If you have to start any simple spring project with maven, you have to provide atleast 10 to 20 dependencies.
 With spring boot you just have to provide the above mentioned two dependencies.
 Those two dependencies bring lot of transitive dependencies. you can overwrite any of the depencies you want.
 For ex, spring boot uses junit, mockito , hamcrest(assertion library) etc as default. you can overwrite any of these depending on the project or business need.